HI gas content of SDSS galaxies revealed by ALFALFA: implications for the mass-metallicity relation and the environmental dependence of HI in the local Universe: What Drives the Mass-Metallicity Relation?

 \subsection{2D Relative Metallicity Map}

-To study the 2D dependence of $z_g$ on $\phi$ and $\gamma$, we selected from the SDSS-ALFALFA joint sample a subset of HI-detected galaxies that have also high S/N spectra observed by SDSS, so that each of those galaxy has all three properties~(i.e., metallicity, $\ssfr$, and HI mass) robustly measured.
-We eliminated the spurious metallicity measurements due to AGNs by imposing the BPT selection criteria for star-forming galaxies defined by \citet{Kauffmann2003b}.
-After the selections, we have $1{,}913$ galaxies in the subsample.
+To study the 2D dependence of $z_g$ on $\phi$ and $\gamma$, I select from the SDSS-ALFALFA joint sample a subset of HI-detected galaxies that have also high S/N spectra observed by SDSS, so that each of those galaxy has all three properties~(i.e., metallicity, $\ssfr$, and HI mass) robustly measured.
+I eliminated the spurious metallicity measurements due to AGNs by imposing the BPT selection criteria for star-forming galaxies defined by \citet{Kauffmann2003b}.
+After the selections, I have $1{,}913$ galaxies in the subsample.

 The left two panels of Figure~\ref{fig:mzr_3p} summarizes the individual dependences of MZR on $\phi$~(top left) and $\gamma$~(bottom left), respectively.
 In each panel, the gray dotted curve and shaded band indicate the mean MZR and its scatter; The five coloured solid lines are the mean MZR of galaxies in five quintiles of $\phi$~(top) or $\gamma$~(bottom), colour-coded by the colour bar on the top left of each panel.
 The two inset panels show the segregated distributions of galaxy quintiles on the SFMS diagram and the $\lg\,\fgas$ vs. $\langle\lg\,\fgas\rangle$ plane, respectively.
 For the MZR dependence on $\phi$ shown in the top left panel, the lowest-$\phi$ quintile exhibits the lowest average metallicity, while the metallicity trend with the four higher-$\phi$ quintiles are less clear.
 The lowest-$\phi$ galaxies may have insufficient star formation to chemically enrich the entire gas reservoir, or preferentially live in systems with an excess of HI gas that dilutes the metallicity.
 Conversely, metallicity and HI excess exhibit a strong anti-correlation in the bottom left panel, where the five MZRs of the subsamples form a well-defined decreasing sequence with increasing $\gamma$.
 This anti-correlation can be naturally explained if HI excess is the underlying driver of MZR.